 The web standards process fails us too often.
 This series explores the forces at work, how we’re improving the situation, and how you can shape new features more effectively.

 Maybe.
-Confusion about how standards and interoperability are really created sparks many of the worst arguments I’ve witnessed in my ~12 years shaping web platform features.
+Confusion about how interoperability is really created sparks many of the worst arguments I’ve witnessed in my ~12 years working on web platform features.

-Not every effort I’ve been involved in has succeeded (e.g. ES4).
-Having made most of the available mistakes, I was rewarded with the responsibility to keep fellow Chrome engineers from similar errors as our “Web Standards Tech Lead”.
+Not every effort I’ve been involved in has succeeded (e.g. ES4), while some have but took too long.
+A few even went well.
+Having made most of the available mistakes, I was handed the responsibility to keep Chrome engineers from error as our “Web Standards Tech Lead”.
 I don’t write about it much because anything said is prone to misinterpretation; standards-making is inherently political.
 In the interest of progress, this 2-part series is a calculated risk.

 Some problems on the web can be solved in userland.
 Others require platform changes.
 For historical and practical reasons, changes to the web platform must be codified in web standards.
 The community of web developers and browser vendors share this norm.
 Browsers are substitutable and largely rival goods.
 As a result, every party has reasons to value compatibility and interoperability.
 Developers benefit when interop extends the reach of their products and services.
 Browsers benefit from interop as end-users abandon browsers that can’t access existing services and content.
 New features, then, require a trajectory towards standardisation.
 Features shipped without corresponding standards proposals are viewed critically.
 For business folks primed to hear “proprietary” as a positive, it can be surprising to encounter the web community’s loathing of non-standard features.